Derbyshire Healthcare NHS Foundation Trust: History

+In 2022 the trust announced that it had secured funding to develop new healthcare facilities so that inpatients have single-room, en-suiite accommodation.
+The building programme is called the Making Room for Dignity and the first of the new facilities opened in 2024.

+Services

 The trust is the largest provider of mental health, learning disabilities, and substance misuse services in Derbyshire, primarily serving the people of Derbyshire and Derby city which has a combined population of approximately 1 million, with 71 languages spoken.
 The trust runs a Centre for Research and Development which focuses on specific clinical areas including compassion-focused care, dementia and delirium, and the prevention of suicide and self-harm.

-The trust has approximately 3,000 staff who cover a range of services over 66 sites throughout Derby city and Derbyshire.
+The Trust has over 3,000 staff who cover a range of services over 66 sites throughout Derby city and Derbyshire.
 These include community settings, inpatient (hospital) units and specialist locations such as courts and prisons.

+Sites

 The trust's inpatient units are as follows: